 Typical vendors:

-- Lufkin (Baker Hughes) SAM: rod pump controllers and diagnostics, long history in the Permian.
+• Lufkin (Baker Hughes) SAM: rod pump controllers and diagnostics, long history across Texas, Oklahoma, and the Mid-Continent.

 Gas-lift, plunger-lift, and ESP monitors exist in parallel with similar vendor lists but different device form factors.
 Artificial lift IoT is one of the more mature segments because the equipment value and the cost of failure are both high.